rolandocaldas/pay-with-a-tweet-wp-plugin/pay-with-a-tweet/readme.txt

 == Installation ==

-1. Upload `pay-with-tweet` folder to the `/wp-content/plugins/` directory
+1. Upload `pay-with-a-tweet` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to pay-with-tweet configuration page and fill the fields.
+3. Go to pay-with-a-tweet configuration page and fill the fields.
 Video tutorial:

 http://www.youtube.com/watch?v=AO1_-vrLPZ0